IsraelHikingMap/ElevationWebAPI/README.md

 Now surf to `localhost:12345/swagger/` to get a simple UI to interact with the elevation service

-This repository only hold elevation for Israel, which is a small country and the implementation he might be enough, it might not be the cause for bigger countries.
+This repository was only tested for elevation for Israel, which is a small country and the implementation be might be enough, it might not be the case for bigger countries.

-If you would like to see if it works change the zip file in the elevation-cache folder to your hgt zip/bz2 files.
+This service supports both GET and POST methods for getting the elevation.
+You can place in the elevation folder zip or bz2 compressed files and the service will decompress them when booting up.

 This docker file is also available on docker hub: `israelhikingmap/elevationwebapi`